 Most of us have air conditioners and HVAC systems installed in our homes, right?
-And many of you, quite rightly, believe that you’re doing a lot of good for your surrounding natural environment by making a contribution towards reducing your carbon footprint and enhancing your sustainable living initiatives by using these cooling and insulating tools to improve the quality of your indoor air.
+And many of you, quite rightly, believe that you’re doing a lot of good for your surrounding natural environment by contributing to reducing your carbon footprint and enhancing your sustainable living initiatives by using these cooling and insulating tools to improve the quality of your indoor air.

 But did you know that there’s an even better and more natural way to keep the air that you breathe inside clean and fresh?
 Think about this logically for a moment.
-Also try to remember what your high-school teachers once taught you about the necessary process of allowing green plants to produce their own carbon dioxide.
+Also, try to remember what your high-school teachers once taught you about the necessary process of allowing green plants to produce their own carbon dioxide.